-- 6. The Commission referred to in the preceding Requirements section will assess the academic backgrounds of graduates from foreign universities, graduates of five-year degree courses (under former Ministerial Decree 509/99), or other candidates, in order to validate their curricular requirements, assessing any educational activities not clearly defined by SDS and/or number of CFUs. - 7.
-In order to allow highly skilled and/or motivated graduates whose university backgrounds do not strictly meet the required curricular pre-requisites to be admitted, the Commission referred to in the preceding Requirements section may, having taken into consideration the candidate's achievements (certified by means of documentation to be attached to the application) and, possibly, through interview, evaluate his/her motivations.
+6. The Committee appointed by the Board will assess the academic backgrounds of graduates from foreign universities, graduates of five-year degree courses (under former Ministerial Decree 509/99), or other candidates, in order to validate their curricular requirements, assessing any educational activities not clearly defined by SDS and/or number of CFUs.

+- 7. In order to allow highly skilled and/or motivated graduates whose university backgrounds do not strictly meet the required curricular pre-requisites to be admitted, the Committee appointed by the Board may, having taken into consideration the candidate's achievements (certified by means of documentation to be attached to the application) and, possibly, through interview, evaluate his/her motivations.
 The Commission may decide, in derogation, that the curricular requirements for admission to the degree course have been met, on the condition that the candidate satisfies the personal preparation criteria detailed in the successive Adequacy of candidates' personal preparation section.
 In such cases, the Commission will produce a report in which it details any eventual deficiencies as well as conditions to which the candidate must conform in the formulation of the study plan, including courses that may not be included in the standard study plan reported in Appendix 2 and up to a maximum of 12 CFUs.
 In all instances, the prevailing Degree Course Programme will be respected as will the total number of CFUs needed in order to obtain the qualification (120 CFUs). - In cases where the curricular pre-requisites are deemed incompatible with the degree course programme, the Commission indicates the examinations that the candidate should pass, by registering for individual courses, in order to be admitted to the degree course. - 8.
-All candidates who, upon enrolment, fall under the categories detailed in the preceding paragraphs 6 and 7 should contact the Teaching Council which, in turn, will refer to the above-mentioned Commission in order to evaluate the educational knowledge acquired in order to be considered for admission to the degree course.
+All candidates who, upon enrolment, fall under the categories detailed in the preceding paragraphs 6 and 7 should contact the Academic Advisory board which, in turn, will refer to the above-mentioned Committee in order to evaluate the educational knowledge acquired in order to be considered for admission to the degree course.
 This request may be made at any time, even by students who have yet to graduate and who have a three-year study plan already approved at the time of making the evaluation request.
 The evaluation of curricular requirements also takes into account examinations yet to be taken but included in the final approved study plan.
 Any eventual modifications to the study will require a new evaluation request to be made.